temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 The port used by the Temporal WebUI Server and the HTTP API.

 This variable is needed for `TEMPORAL_OPENAPI_ENABLED` and all auth-related settings to work properly.
-`TEMPORAL_UI_ENABLED` requires a valid port number.

 ## `TEMPORAL_PUBLIC_PATH`

-The location in the Web UI Server where everything is stored.
+Stores a value such as "" or "/custom-path" that allows the UI to be served from a subpath.

 ## `TEMPORAL_AUTH_ENABLED`